Oh boy - look what a data hunter has dragged in this time! Why is this problem so common? And who on earth is Bonferroni?

 Our friend here found one "statistically significant" result when he looked at goodness knows how many differences between groups of people.
 He's fallen totally for a statistical illusion that's a hazard of 'multiple testing'.
 And a lot of headline writers and readers will fall for it, too.

 Then he's made it worse by taking his unproven hypothesis (that a particular drink on a particular day in a particular group of people prevented stroke) and whacking on another unproven hypothesis (that if everyone else drinks lots of it, benefits will ensue).
 But it's the problem of multiple testing (also called multiplicity) where Bonferroni comes in.

-If you test for multiple possibilities, you need to expect even your statistically significant "findings" to be wrong on average 5 times out of a 100 (or 1 in 20 findings).
+If you test for multiple possibilities, you need to expect even your statistically significant "findings" to be freak occurrences on average 5 times out of a 100 (or 1 in 20 findings).
 If you test only a few things, your chances of this kind of random error is very low.